QubesOS/qubes-doc/building/building-non-fedora-template.md

 ### 00\_prepare.sh

-The goal of the first script 00\_prepare.sh is to download and verify the signature of the installation cd and tools.
-You can use the \$CACHEDIR directory variable to store files that could be reused (such as downloaded scripts or iso files)
+The goal of the first script 00\_prepare.sh is to download and verify the signature of the installation CD and tools.
+You can use the \$CACHEDIR directory variable to store files that could be reused (such as downloaded scripts or iso files).

 ### 01\_install\_core.sh